Back to all posts

 • Roma Norte for restaurants, cafes, social energy, and first-time CDMX convenience

-• Condesa for parks, calmer evenings, couples, and softer daily rhythm
+• Condesa for parks, calmer evenings, couples, and a softer daily rhythm

-• Narvarte for quieter nights, stronger monthly value, and practical transit
+• Narvarte for quieter nights, stronger monthly value, groceries, and practical transit

 • Polanco for premium corporate comfort and higher budgets